 Can Humans Eat Duckweed?
 Are All Duckweed Edible?

 The term “duckweed” refers to a group of floating, blooming plants of the Lemnaceae family.

-But humans can eat duckweed and all duckweed may not be edible too.
+Some forms of duckweed are edible, however, some are not.
 Some research, on the other hand, suggests that duckweed plants are just as hazardous as other aquatic species.